 We are committed to providing a first-class service.
-We liaise with key stakeholders to ensure customised Access Key includes all required information to inspire and inform visitors.
+We liaise with key stakeholders to ensure our products include all relevant and required information to inspire and inform visitors.

-To compliment inclusive practices and to provide organisations with a flexible approach to customer service, we encourage you to look at Access Keys and Communication Boards and consider these innovative resources as gifts of confidence for your visitors.
+To complement inclusive practices and to provide organisations with a flexible approach to customer service, we encourage you to look our range of resources and to consider these innovative tools as gifts of confidence for your visitors.
 The market for your industry is much broader than just diagnosed disability statistics – a very wide audience can benefit from improved information.